jonahbeckford/dk/README.md

 <br>

-What did you accomplish?
+**What did you accomplish?**

 - You did not need to install `.NET` to build and run the `C#` script
-- Your users can customize configuration files and any source files you expose; your software will get built automatically
+- Your users can customize the `C#` script, configuration files, and whatever you expose; your software will get built automatically
 - Removing the generated `t/` directory removes all traces of the `.NET` SDK and runtime
 - On Windows, you did not need to accept elevated Administrator prompts to get `.NET` installed.
 Nor did you have to hunt for non-Administrator alternatives like [scripted continuous integration installs](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script#purpose) and [packaging to work on school computers](https://dotnet.microsoft.com/en-us/learntocode)
 - On Windows, you didn't worry if your PC has conflicting software (PATH conflicts, DLL hell, etc.) or was missing the correct `.NET` runtime.